MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 - In a cloud flow, the limit of fields that can be tagged for document processing is 300.

  > [!NOTE]
- > Extracting signatures from documents is currently not supported.<br />
+ > - Extracting signatures from documents isn't currently supported.<br />
+ >
- > Fields that split across page boundaries are currently not supported.
+ > - Fields that split across page boundaries aren't currently supported.

 ## Optimization tip